 SEED has also had success locally, working with the Hope Community Center, which offers such programs as English as a Second Language and day care to homeless and refugee populations.

-"We did a business plan for how to start a catering company that employs the homeless," Fischer said.
+"We did a business plan for how to start a catering company that employs the homeless," Fisher said.
 "Hope started the catering company and we had them cater one of our events."

-Unfortunately the business was not sustainable, Fischer said, because the mostly volunteer center lacked the resources to continue.
+Unfortunately the business was not sustainable, Fisher said, because the mostly volunteer center lacked the resources to continue.

 Still, she said doing this kind of work is highly valuable for U.Va. students.
 "They are learning about a place they have never been to, perhaps.
 Or, if it's here in Charlottesville, they are seeing a different side of it.
 They are learning something they never would have before."